 We’ve been told not to mistake our list of addresses for a to-do list.
 “The best form of outreach is talking to the people you encounter,” Fleischer explained.

 I felt as conspicuously white and out of place as I’ve ever felt in my life.
 I’d walked through neighborhoods like this in Boston—but never with the intent of disturbing anyone’s private affairs.
 Maybe just the opposite.
 I would have given wide berth to the man we spotted across the street, who was swaying slightly and holding onto a corner fence post as if for support.
-He looked to be in his early fifties, in baggy clothes and loosely laced sneakers, eyes squeezed mostly closed, expression slack.
+He looked to be in his early 50s, in baggy clothes and loosely laced sneakers, eyes squeezed mostly closed, expression slack.

 We introduced ourselves, learned his name — Tim, I’ll call him here — and in face of his confusion, my girlfriend rushed past the preambles (“If you had two minutes to tell Trump anything, what would you say?”) and got to her story, which had to do with a deacon who comforted her one day in church when she really needed it.
 “And you?” she asked.
-Too quickly, too nervously, I thought—the opposite of the way Fleischer seemed to take his time over words, to maintain direct eye contact.
+Too quickly, too nervously, I thought — the opposite of the way Fleischer seemed to take his time over words, to maintain direct eye contact.
 It was a lot harder than it looked, to be that present with a stranger.
 Or anyone.

 “Can you think of someone you love,” she insisted, “Someone where you have that bond of care?”